 - 1. In this respect, families who choose to change their origin town may face many problems related to their children and their social life. - 2.
 Rather, they are a result of a long run relationships.
-We build our relationships with our parents, brothers, sisters, friends and with customers in our business over a long spun of experiences and
+We build our relationships with our parents, brothers, sisters, friends and with customers in our business over a long spun of experiences and transactions.
+So, to move to a new town means to lose some of the social relationships.

 The case of Copy number 03 is a confirmation that the teachers are not aware of the restricted relations between words-Verb+Noun in this case or, again, sufficed on correcting what they have taught.
 How come that a students' copy, which contains 08 erroneous Verb+Noun collocations be awarded 16?
 The answer is that, while correcting the paper, the teacher did not consider the notion of collocation as crucial in essay writing.
-It also shows that the teachers are not aware of the difference between "having a scholarship" and "winning a scholarship."
+It also shows that the teachers are not aware of the difference between "having a scholarship."
 This trend has been recurrently noted and highlighted throughout the practical side of the thesis.